 This is the set amount you pay each month for your health insurance.
 Your premium doesn't apply toward your deductible.
-The chart on page 8 lists your monthly premium costs.
+Table 3.
+2023 Monthly Premiums on page 8 shows your monthly premium costs.

 2. Deductibles

 This is the amount of money you must spend out-of-pocket before your health plan begins to pay its share of your health care costs.
 A few things to remember: